-Our primary course methodologies will be a combination of experiential learning, lecture, discussion of assigned and supplemental readings; practice in group leadership skills, as well as presentations by guest professionals specializing in a specific group treatment.
+Our primary course methodologies will be a combination of experiential learning, lecture, discussion of assigned and supplemental readings; as well as practice in group leadership skills.

 Rationale for Course

 As a professional counselor or psychologist, you will be called upon to help people cope with and resolve a wide range of problems and dilemmas.
 For some of these difficulties, group counseling will be the treatment of choice, meaning that it is the treatment modality with the greatest chance of providing effective and lasting assistance.
 Through this course, it is hoped that you will become more resourceful and effective in applying the appropriate group treatment to the needs of people who utilize your services.